 success resources.
 Below are links to helpful resources.

-Find you textbook list and apparel needs here.
+- Bookstore - Find your textbook list and apparel needs here.

-- Allows students to pursue higher education that builds upon previous experience and education and outfits them to be a well-prepared, resilient worker as well as a thoughtful, discerning individual in their civic and personal life.
+- Allows students to pursue higher education that builds upon previous experience and education.

-- Designed to help students contextualize interdisciplinary studies within a liberal arts framework that emphasizes critical thinking; intellectual flexibility; and lifelong learning drawn from multiple sources of insight.
+- Designed to help students contextualize interdisciplinary studies within a liberal arts framework that emphasizes critical thinking; intellectual flexibility; and lifelong learning.

 - Provides students with the opportunity to look across disciplines and recognize innovative connections applicable in many fields.